PRE-EVENT AGENDA: March 11th, 2026 | 📍 JW Marriott Miami Turnberry Resort & Spa

 Facilitator

-Designed to help you build meaningful connections and expand your network, these 1x1 meetings provide direct access to key players in the value creation ecosystem.
+Designed to help you build meaningful connections and expand your network, these 1-2-1 meetings provide direct access to key players in the value creation ecosystem.
 Connect with funding sources, Independent Sponsors, Capital Providers, and Operating Partners who specialize in investments and operational improvement in your target sectors and markets.

 Prior to the event, you will receive a full list of attendees, allowing you to select the most relevant contacts and explore opportunities for strategic collaboration, co-investments, and future business partnerships.

-These 1x1 meetings are designed to connect you with the right people to accelerate deal execution.
+These 1-2-1 meetings are designed to connect you with the right people to accelerate deal execution.
 Engage with funding sources, Independent Sponsors, Capital Providers, and Operating Partners who can help move transactions forward, from deal structuring and financing to signing and closing.

 Ahead of the event, you will receive a full list of attendees, allowing you to select the most relevant contacts and explore opportunities for strategic collaboration, co-investments, and future business partnerships.

-Celebrate the movers and shakers in the Independent Sponsor space, highlighting the innovative work that brings together some of the most unique middle-market deals in the industry.
+The Independent Sponsor Awards highlight the innovative work that brings together some of the most unique middle-market deals in the industry.

 Join us from 8am to pick up your badge and participate in the breakfast networking to kick start your day with new connections!